-Jonathan Brater serves as counsel for the Brennan Center’s Democracy Program.
-His work focuses on voting rights and elections.
-In this capacity, Mr. Brater has worked on litigation to block enforcement of restrictive state voting laws, prevent unlawful purges, and ensure fair districts.
-Mr. Brater has contributed to publications and advocacy in these areas of policy in addition to the Brennan Center’s efforts to modernize voter registration.
+Jonathan Brater serves as counsel for the Brennan Center’s Democracy Program, where his work focuses on voting rights and elections.
+In this capacity, Mr. Brater has worked on litigation to block enforcement of restrictive voting laws and policies in state and federal court.
+Mr. Brater has also authored and contributed to Brennan Center publications, including reports, analyses, testimony, and periodical materials.